couchbase-examples/golang-quickstart/README.md

 ## Conclusion

-Setting up a basic REST API in Golang and Gin Gonic with Couchbase is fairly simple.
-In this project when ran with Couchbase Server 7 installed, it will create a bucket in Couchbase, an index for our parameterized [N1QL query](https://docs.couchbase.com/go-sdk/current/howtos/n1ql-queries-with-sdk.html), and showcases basic CRUD operations needed in most applications.
+Setting up a basic REST API in Golang and Gin Gonic with Couchbase is fairly simple,this project when run will showcase basic CRUD operations along with creating an index for our parameterized  [N1QL query](https://docs.couchbase.com/go-sdk/current/howtos/n1ql-queries-with-sdk.html) which is used in most applications.